Archive Protecting Children: How to Avoid Online Predators

 Dos and Don’ts of Online Communication

 The FBI has published a comprehensive list of online safety tips.
-It is important to read it carefully and remember them the next time your child gets online.
+It is important to read it carefully and remember it the next time your child gets online.
 However, some of the most important ones are listed below:

 • Aside from keeping themselves safe, they should understand that they need to keep others safe too.
 Sharing sensitive information about friends or family members can help the predator in their online hunt to find the child.